asolove/asolove.github.io/next/src/content/posts/2026-06-03-podcast-multiplayer.md

 - Slice it into short windows so that if an episode only uses 1m of a 40m recording, most clients only have to download one or two small slices.
 - Transcode the slices into a compressed format so we can play a useful-but-lossy version right away, even as the higher-quality audio is downloading in the background.

 The UI data layer needs to intelligently follow the user's intention and manage loading both faster versions of immediately-neeeded data and the full-quality versions of only the audio actually used in the project.
-Fortunately, the browser's IndexDB API is really useful for this kind multi-tiered cacheing and content-addressable storage we need, plus it automatically manages eviction, so the data stays around if you use it and disappears (but can be re-loaded by the client) if you don't.
-The browser runtime is really amazing these days.
+Fortunately, the browser's IndexDB API is really useful for the multi-tiered cacheing and content-addressable storage we need, plus it automatically manages eviction, so the data stays around if you use it and disappears if you don't.
+It bears repeating that the browser runtime is really amazing these days.

 With all that storage, processing, and local cacheing out of the way, the rest of the UI can assume fast random access to everything and focus on providing a great UI and editing workflow.